Jonah 2 – In the Belly of the Fish

 Now the LORD had prepared a great fish to swallow Jonah.
 And Jonah was in the belly of the fish three days and three nights.

 a.
-The LORD had prepared a great fish to swallow Jonah: Some question if this could happen as the Bible says it did; but surely it is not a difficult thing for God to have prepared a great fish, even if that particular fish was a special creation for that moment.
+The LORD had prepared a great fish to swallow Jonah: Some people question if this could happen as the Bible says it did; but surely it is not a difficult thing for God to have prepared a great fish, even if that particular fish was a special creation for that moment.

 ii.
 There is a story of a whaler named James Bartley, who in 1891 reportedly fell into the sea while harpooning a large sperm whale.
 When the whale was killed and dissected, Bartley was found in the whale’s stomach, unconscious but alive.
 While some have argued that the incident was carefully investigated and true, the widow of the ship’s captain denied that it ever happened.